loads/swaggerload/README.rst

 **BasicLoad** leverages Boom! to run load tests on a server.

-It's using a description of the server endpoints provided as JSON and sends its activity via statsd.
+It's using an Open API (Swagger) description of the server endpoints and sends its activity via statsd.

 BasicLoad comes with a Docker image that can be used with Loads to automatically run a distributed load tests on a running server